 - Breeder reputation

 Keep in mind: not all factors are equal in their impact on dog prices.
 For example, pedigree and breeder reputation has the most influence, while the timing and age affects it the least.
 To learn about all of these factors in-depth, read on.

 Where you buy a Beagle will impact the overall cost of purchase.
-The next few sections comprise a thorough list of all the places you can buy a Beagle, as well as how much it will cost to buy one at each of these places.
+In the next few sections, we share a thorough list of all the places you can buy a Beagle, as well as how much it may cost to buy one at each of these places.

 Due to the popularity of these dogs, many reputable pet stores may sell Beagles, or will at least be able to obtain a Beagle to sell to you if you ask for one.
 However, some American states have banned the sale of dogs in pet stores.

 At most pet stores, a Beagle will cost between $500 – $600.
 However, you can often get a Beagle puppy for less than this if you don’t need the puppy’s lineage papers.

 Still, we don’t recommended it if you care about breed purity, as a lack of papers means no guarantee that the Beagle is purebred.
 Plus, lineage and pedigree gives you valuable information on the potential health of your puppy.

 Getting a Beagle from breeders will be significantly more expensive than getting a Beagle from a pet store.
 This is because reputable breeders carefully select lineages and mate Beagles only with the best pedigree.